tangrams/tangram/CONTRIBUTING.md

 ```shell
 npm test
 ```
-Every time this runs, an new browser instance is created.
+Every time this runs, a new browser instance is created.
 If you wish to have a single browser instance and run the test suite against that instance do the following,

 ```shell
 make karma-start